I follow my nose whenever I travel in China. But sometimes I get really lost and rely on a China maps app.

 What if I get lost in China?

-If you get lost in China, you can always rely on a translation app like Google Translate.
-It may not give you a perfect translation, but the locals will still get the gist!
+If you get lost in China, you can always rely on a translation app (my recommended travel apps for China are here).
+Even if it doesn’t give you a perfect translation, the locals should still get the gist.

 See also: How to learn basic Mandarin